DavideScassola/score-based-constrained-generation/README.md

 # Score Based Constrained Generation
-Research project on costrained generation with unconditional models
+Research project on costrained generation with unconditional score based models

 ## Installation
 We suggest creating a python virtual environment with Python3.10, then after activating the environment type: